wjang96/wjang96.github.io/_posts/2023-10-22-Spark related quickies.markdown

 Interesting FAQs & lessons from building ETL pipelines related to spark, dataframe, spark sql, configurations.

 There are many resources out there to build your own ETL pipeline using spark.
-These days, there are many web-based platform for working with Spark and one of the most popular one is Databricks.
+These days, web-based platforms are very popular in organisations for working with Spark and one of the most popular one is Databricks.
 It allows any user to start your own data engineering project at a relatively low-cost and an easy-to-manage automated cluster management.

-Get started to build your own ETL pipeline using a simple architecture like below and at the same, enhance your understanding with Spark!
+Get started to build your own ETL pipeline using a simple architecture like below and enhance your understanding of Spark!
 ![DF_wideformat]({{ '/assets/databricks_1.png' | relative_url }})

 Documenting some interesting lessons along the way of learning Spark...

+{: class="table-of-content"}
+* TOC
+{:toc}

-**How do get the list of all spark configurations?**
+## 1. **How do get the list of all spark configurations?**

 Use spark context directly in the Databricks notebook to call the getAll function.
 ```python